tpatterson1996/lcc-metadata-manual/adding-projects-quick-reference.md

 ---

-This page will provide a brief overview of required fields for a metadata Project record, for more in-depth information, rationale and instructions, please see the relevant section in [Records](/records.md).
+This page will provide a brief overview of required fields for a metadata Project record, for more in-depth information, rationale, and instructions, please see the relevant section in [Record](/records.md).

 ---